cypress-io/cypress/docs/source/guides/appendices/assertions.md

 ---
-title: Available Assertions
+title: Assertions
 comments: false
 ---

-Cypress bundles the popular {% url 'Chai' available-assertions#Chai %} assertion library, as well as helpful extensions for {% url 'Sinon' available-assertions#Sinon-Chai %} and {% url 'jQuery' available-assertions#Chai-jQuery %}, bringing you dozens of powerful assertions for free.
+Cypress bundles the popular {% url 'Chai' assertions#Chai %} assertion library, as well as helpful extensions for {% url 'Sinon' assertions#Sinon-Chai %} and {% url 'jQuery' assertions#Chai-jQuery %}, bringing you dozens of powerful assertions for free.

 # Chai